davedf/mindmup/README.md

 ------------------

 To run the application in standalone mode (without Heroku), create a .env configuration file (_don't commit this to git_) and put your S3 account info and other stuff mentioned above into that.
-You don't need ShareThis or JotForm to run the site (but sharing and feedback won't work without it).
+You don't need a JotForm account to run the site (but sharing and feedback won't work without it).
 Then
 execute: